CruxTools/grue/README.md

 # Grue - Interactive Engine
 ## Game Module Format Documentation

-The Grue Text Adventure Engine is designed to be data-driven, allowing you to create multiple adventure games using the same engine.
+The Grue Interactive Engine is designed to be data-driven, allowing you to create multiple adventure games using the same engine.
 Each game is defined as a Python module that contains specific data structures.
 This document explains how to create your own game modules.

 ## Overview